graphprotocol/contracts/gre/README.md

 - Exposes protocol configuration via graph config file and address book
 - Provides account management methods for convenience
 - Multichain!
 Supports both L1 and L2 layers of the protocol simultaneously
+- Convenience method to create tasks that use GRE

 ### Usage